-When a judgment has been rendered in a non-EU member state and if no international treaty applies, such a judgment will be recognised and enforced in Luxembourg after a review by the Luxembourg First Instance Court that the conditions set out in article 678 of the Luxembourg Code of Civil Procedure are fulfilled (ie, the usual conditions relating to public policy constraints, the observance by the court of the rights of defence, etc).
+When a judgment has been rendered in a non-EU member state and if no international treaty applies, that judgment will be recognised and enforced in Luxembourg after a review by the Luxembourg Court of First Instance that the conditions set out in article 678 of the Luxembourg Code of Civil Procedure are fulfilled (ie, the usual conditions relating to public policy constraints, the observance by the court of the rights of defence, etc).

-When the judgment has been rendered in an EU member state, Regulation 1215/2012 (the Brussels Ibis Regulation), will apply (from 10 January 2015, the Brussels Ibis Regulation replaces and recasts the Council Regulation (EC) No. 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters).
-Similar provisions are provided by the Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters signed in Lugano on 30 October 2007 between the EU member states and three European Free Trade Association countries: Iceland, Norway and Switzerland.
-The Brussels Ibis Regulation provides that a judgment delivered in a member state, which is enforceable in that member state, shall be enforceable in any other member state without any declaration of enforceability being required (article 39).
+When the judgment has been rendered in any EU member state, except Denmark, Regulation (EU) No. 1215/2012 (the Brussels Ibis Regulation), will apply.
+Similar provisions are provided by the Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters signed in Lugano on 30 October 2007 between the European Union member states and three European Free Trade Association countries: Iceland, Norway and Switzerland.
+The Brussels Ibis Regulation provides that a judgment delivered in a EU member state, which is enforceable in that member state, shall be enforceable in any other member state without any declaration of enforceability being required (article 39).
 Pursuant to article 42(1) of the Brussels Ibis Regulation, a party who wishes to enforce a judgment delivered in another member state shall provide the competent enforcement authority with: